 Step 7: Fire it up!

 Once you're all done following these few simple steps, your grill will be all fresh and clean and ready for your big day.
-Whenever you're having a party, always remember to have a backup tank of propane, or an extra bag of charcoal or supply of wood on hand.
-There's nothing more disastrous than a quarter cooked piece of meat, and a bunch of hungry people standing around waiting because the grill had an inadequate supply of fuel on hand.
+Whenever you're having a party, always remember to have a backup tank of propane, or an extra bag of charcoal or supply of wood or pellets on hand.
+There's nothing more disastrous than a quarter-cooked piece of meat, and a bunch of hungry people standing around waiting because the grill had an inadequate supply of fuel on hand.